- Principal Investigator - National Institute for Health Research (NIHR) grant

 Nik was selected as a Clarendon Scholar in 2013 to support his pursuit of a PhD (DPhil) in the Nuffield Department of Primary Care Health Sciences.

 For his doctoral research he is examining interventions to reduce emergency hospital admissions.

-His research interests include methodology for evidence synthesis (overviews of systematic reviews); variations in health care practices; quality of care; and evidence-based medicine.
+His research interests include complex evidence synthesis; variations in health care practices; and optimising quality of care.

 As a student member of the Centre for Evidence-Based Medicine, Nik is actively involved in teaching Evidence-Based Practice at the Undergraduate and Post-graduate level.
 He is also a founding faculty member of Evidence International, an organization which strives to increase capacity for evidence-based health care in low- and middle-resource settings through the development and delivery of educational programmes, tools, and technologies.